-The Trustee delegates the calculation of the AMC to Capita.
-It is determined by reference to an actuarial underwriting model that calculates the anticipated costs and target margin relative to that participant's financial metrics (e.g. membership numbers, anticipated staff turnover, anticipated annual contributions and anticipated transfersin).
+The Trustee delegates the calculation of the AMC to SEI (previously Capita prior to 19 November 2021).
+It is determined by reference to an actuarial underwriting model that calculates the anticipated costs and target margin relative to that participant's financial metrics (e.g. membership numbers, anticipated staff turnover, anticipated annual contributions and anticipated transfers-in).

 Atlas operates an underwritten charging basis, with distinct series of funds which reflect section specific charges.